Print| Email

 • Advertise your patent for sale or licensing.

 It may be helpful to create a prospective list with 40-50 potential targets to ensure that, despite some rejection, you will be able to secure a licensee or licensees.
 Triage your list of potential targets in order of likelihood of investment.
-Helpful criteria to rank your list may include geographical location, size of the company, company policy on entering into new licence agreements, whether the company is already producing similar products, and whether it is possible to contact the company's decision-makers.
+Helpful criteria to rank your list may include geographical location, size of the company, company policy on entering into new licence agreements, whether the company is already producing similar products, and whether it is possible to contact the company's decision makers.

 Approaching licensees

-As the patent application process is lengthy, it is beneficial to begin seeking a licence after your patent application has been filed rather than waiting until a patent issues.
+As the patent application process is sometimes lengthy, it is beneficial to begin seeking a licence after your patent application has been filed rather than waiting until a patent issues.
 Before disclosing still confidential details of your invention at this stage, however, you may want to consider requiring that potential licensees sign a non-disclosure agreement.
 Although your disclosure won’t affect the patentability of your invention since you’ve filed a patent application, public disclosure of your invention may prompt others to produce your invention while your patent application is pending or innovate such that your invention is no longer the newest and most desirable product on the market.

 When approaching potential licensees, it is crucial to have a presentation strategy that will demonstrate to potential licensees how your invention will help improve their market standing.
 Your pitch should include the following: